 The latest figures from Singapore’s Urban Redevelopment Authority show a 44% quarterly jump in foreign investors’ purchase of Singaporean homes between April and June, with more than half of the buyers from mainland China and Hong Kong.

 “Chinese investors feel more welcome and at home in Singapore where… simplified Chinese is also used,” said a Chinese employee at the Singapore Consulate’s Shanghai business promotion section, who requested anonymity.
-“They wonder if their investments and businesses will face risks amid Hong Kong’s fiery rise of localism and anti-mainland sentiments.”
+“They wonder if their investments and business will face risks amid Hong Kong’s fiery rise of localism and anti-mainland sentiments.”